Camp Lejeune Prostate Cancer Lawsuits

 • The cost of medical bills, including current and future expenses

-• The length of exposure to this water
+• The length of exposure to the toxic water

 • The extent of pain and suffering